 How do I apply for housing?

 Applicants are subject to various eligibility rules and housed based on the date and time of application, the availability of a suitable unit, and local preference.
+Please read the entire application to make sure that you are eligible to apply. (see current income limits)

 Do you offer emergency housing?

 No, Greenwich Communities does not offer emergency assistance under any circumstances.
+Also, we cannot move your application up based on hardship or other personal circumstances.

 What happens after my application is added to a waiting list?